moroen/IKEA-Tradfri-plugin/README.md

   $ pip3 install -U tradfricoap
 ```

+If upgrading from version 0.9.13 or lower, remove the tradfri directory after upgradring the plugin to version 0.9.14 or higher.

 ### 3.2 Installing an API for coap requests
 Tradfricoap supports two different COAP-transports for communicating with the IKEA Tradfri gateway.
 The pycoap module is the default, recommended transport.